rest-assured/rest-assured/README.md

 ## News
+* 2022-02-11: REST Assured 4.5.1 is released which fixes a bug that required Jakarta EE _and_ JAXB to be in the classpath at the same time under certain conditions.
+See [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.
 * 2022-01-21: REST Assured 4.5.0 is released.
 It adds support for [Jakarta EE](https://github.com/rest-assured/rest-assured/wiki/Usage#jakarta-ee) for XML object mapping.
 It also makes [JAXB](https://github.com/rest-assured/rest-assured/wiki/Usage#jaxb) optional.
 See [release notes](https://github.com/rest-assured/rest-assured/wiki/ReleaseNotes45) and [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.
 * 2021-05-21: REST Assured 4.4.0 is released with various improvements and bug fixes.
 There's one backward incompatible change, the charset is no longer automatically appended to application/json content-type by default.
-See [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.
-* 2020-12-11: REST Assured [4.3.3](http://dl.bintray.com/johanhaleby/generic/rest-assured-4.3.3-dist.zip) is released with dependency updates and a [bug fix](https://github.com/rest-assured/rest-assured/pull/1425).
 See [change log](https://raw.githubusercontent.com/rest-assured/rest-assured/master/changelog.txt) for more details.

 [Older News](https://github.com/rest-assured/rest-assured/wiki/OldNews)